Included under Craniofacial Anomalies are a rather large number of conditions that can affect the shape of a child’s head and face.

 When a baby is born the skull bone is really a collection of many smaller bones which abut one another at sites known as sutures.
-The most noticeable is the anterior fontanel or “soft spot” where four bones meet.
 As the brain grows, the sutures allow for rapid expansion in a symmetrical fashion.
-It is the brain that essentially determines the head size and shape under normal circumstances.
-If for any reason one or more sutures closes to early the brain is forced to grow in a different direction where the bones are not resisting growth.
-This is like blowing up a balloon but pinching it as it inflates.
-The air goes in but the balloon inflates in the direction away from where you are pinching it.
+If for any reason one or more sutures closes too early the brain is forced to grow in a different direction where the bones are not resisting growth.

 This condition is known as craniosynostosis or craniostenosis.
 Some of these conditions are inherited and associated with other developmental problems.
 The majority however are sporadic and not associated with developmental problems.
-Certain craniosynostses can be detected at birth while others are not obvious for several months.
-Since it is in the first year of life that the most rapid head growth occurs, it is usually the only significant time to diagnose and treat these conditions.
+Certain craniosynostoses can be detected at birth while others are not obvious for several months.
+The first year of life is usually the only significant time to diagnose and treat these conditions.

-In resent years we have begun to offer minimally invasive procedures, operating through one inch incisions.
+In resent years minimally invasive procedures have been also improved.
 In some cases the same bone removal is performed, in others a more limited removal of the fused suture is removed and then the child is placed in a special helmet to aid in the reconturing at the skull for the first year of life.
 These minimally invasive procedure are generally done at a young age, often in the first few months of life.